 - Remove the garment if possible and examine the problem.

 - If there is fabric caught in the zipper, gently pull it away.
-Pull at the fabric, not the zipper.
+Apply a pulling motion to the fabric, not the zipper.
 Pulling on the zipper may separate the teeth, especially on zippers with plastic or nylon teeth.
-Slowly ease the fabric out of the zipper pull and gradually slide the zipper pull up or down for the final release.
-Holding the zipper pull by the body, which is close to the zipper teeth, rather than the little handle will provide more power.
+Slowly ease the fabric out of the zipper slider and gradually slide the zipper pull tab up or down for the final release.
+Holding the zipper slider by the body, which is closer to the zipper teeth, rather than the little pull tab will provide more power.

-- If the teeth of the zipper look out of place, use your finger to smooth them back together.
+- If the teeth of the zipper look out of place, use your finger to smooth them back together, if possible.

 - Before rezipping, check along the zipper to be sure that the fabric is moved away from the zipper and that any loose threads have been removed.

-For metal zippers that don't move smoothly, rub the teeth with the lead of a Number 2 pencil.
-The "lead" is actually graphite and it will help lubricate the metal and help the zipper guide move more smoothly.
-You can also use a bit of WD-40 lubricant to make metal zippers move more smoothly.
-Apply carefully so prevent staining the fabric of the garment.
+For metal zippers that aren't moving smoothly, rub the teeth with the lead of a Number 2 pencil.
+The "lead" is actually graphite and it will help lubricate the metal teeth and help the zipper slider move more smoothly.
+You can also use a bit of WD-40 lubricant to help metal zippers move more smoothly.
+Spray the lubricant on a cotton swab and apply it carefully to prevent staining the fabric of the garment.

 When All Else Fails

 Sometimes, nothing will save a broken zipper.
 Rather than toss the garment, replace the zipper yourself or hire a seamstress to help you.
 This is especially worthwhile if the garment is expensive.
-Weigh the cost of replacement by pricing the cost of the zipper and the cost of paying a seamstress and/or the cost of your own time.
+Weigh the cost of replacement vs tossing the garment by pricing the cost of the zipper, the cost of paying a seamstress, and/or the cost of your own time.

 To protect zippers and keep them working well, always close them completely and turn garments inside out before washing.